 For the database, saving the debug information into the file DBManager.log is enabled.
-After starting the process D2000 DBManager, 10 connections to the database are to be created, maximum number of connections is 120.
-A connection, that is not used, will be closed after 300 seconds, the maximal number of automatic connections is 20, and the internal watchdog terminates the process D2000 DBManager if some connections to the database are not functioning (is frozen) for more than 7 minutes.
+After starting process D2000 DBManager, there are to be precreated 10 connections to the database, maximal number of connections is 120.
+A connection, that is not used, will be closed after 300 seconds, maximal number of automatic connections is 20, the internal watchdog terminates process D2000 DBManager if some connections to the database is not functioning (is frozen) for more than 7 minutes.

-- For reasons of speed optimization and mutual client non-blocking, process D2000 DBManager creates more than one automatic connection to the database.
-Automatic connections can be created immediately after starting the process D2000 DBManager, so they are prepared to be used (e.g. creating a connection in case of the database of Oracle type may take 1 second or more and it causes delays in ESL scripts).
-The number of the pre-created connections can be adjusted in process D2000 CNF the object of Database type using the parameter Precreated connections.
+- For reasons of the speed optimization and mutual client non-blocking, process D2000 DBManager creates more than one automatic connection to database.
+Automatic connections can be created immediately after starting process D2000 DBManager, so they are prepared to be used (e.g. creating a connection in case of the database of Oracle type may take 1 second or more and it causes delaying in ESL scripts).
+Number of the precreated connections can be adjusted in process D2000 CNF the object of Database type using the parameter Precreated connections.
 Maximal number of connections can be limited by parameter Maximum connections, while the value 0 disables the limitation.
-If process D2000 DBManager uses all connections, then the next call to create a connection (DB_TRANS_OPEN) will return the error DBM_MAX_CONNECTIONS. - Using the parameter Maximum automatic connections allows to set a maximum number of connections created automatically.
+If process D2000 DBManager uses all connections, then next call to create connection (DB\TRANS\OPEN) will return the error DBM\MAX\CONNECTIONS. - Using the parameter Maximum automatic connections allows to set a maximum number of connections created automatically.
 When the parameter is not set, then: - o at most 1/4 of Max connections will be used for automatic connections - o if Max<4, only 1 automatic connection will be created - o if Max=0, at most 5 automatic connections will be created (default value)

-If process D2000 DBManager uses the maximum number of automatic connections, then a new connection will not be created as a result of the next request (e.g. non-transactional SQL_CONNECT, PG_CONNECT, or DB_CONNECT), but one of the existing will be used.
-The parameter Ma ximum automatic connections is important for the database to not exceed the defined number of connections.
+If process D2000 DBManager uses the maximum number of automatic connections, then a new connection will not be created as a result of the next request (e.g. non-transactional SQL\CONNECT, PG\CONNECT or DB\CONNECT), but one of the existing will be used.
+The parameter Maximum automatic connections is important for the database to not exceed the defined number of connections.